 Now, because the LLC is a pass-through entity, you will get the benefits of direct ownership in that underlying real estate asset, which makes it much more beneficial than a real estate investment trust, or REIT, and we’ll dive into this in a bit.

-Real Estate Group Investments Are Long-Term Investments
+Real Estate Syndications Are Long-Term Investments

 Minimum Investment Amount

 All right, ready for a bit more?
-So now you know what a real estate syndication is, what it’s used for, how it works, and what the projected returns are.
+So now you know what a commercial real estate syndication is, what it’s used for, how it works, and what the projected returns are.
 Just a few more pieces of information that are important for you to know.

 Investing With Retirement Funds